- Communication skills

 - Improving communications – Helping team members understand why people behave the way they do creates more open dialog.
 Reducing incorrect assumptions, promoting team building, and undeniably better working relationships.

 - Goal achievement – Ensuring that goals are realistic, appropriate, and most importantly dependent on natural strengths and tendencies leads to higher goal attainment.

 - Creating the ideal role – Possessing a sound understanding of a person’s natural behavioral style is key.
 Additionally creating an environment that sets the person up for success, not failure.

 - Job selection – Much like creating an ideal role, placing a person in an ideal, the existing role requires the same high level of awareness for what the job requires, what the job provides, what the person requires, and what the person provides.
 When you understand all four sides of this equation, you can make more informed decisions about who would be the best fit for which role.

 - Performance management – Understanding someone’s behavioral style can often illuminate the cause for performance issues and help point to the appropriate action or corrective step to fix the problem.

+How Wizehire uses DISCWizeHire’s mission is to help companies hire the right people with the right skills best suited for the job.
+We use DISC to provide employers with a streamlined yet comprehensive recruiting and screening process that sources and screens applicants to highlight the most qualified candidates.
 Our work begins by sourcing top talent through search optimized jobs ad that we post to 60 of the biggest job boards.
 We then begin the screening process.
 WizeHire looks at screening like a 3-legged stool that ensures a balanced hiring process.
 It includes: